Moomin Fans: Top 6 Must-Visit Destinations in UK and Europe not to miss!

 Many of us have fond memories of Tove Jansson’s whimsical Moomin stories from our own childhoods.
-And if they aren’t already on your children’s radar, they soon will be, as a new Moominvalley television series is launching in early 2019, voiced by Kate Winslet and Rosamund Pike.
-See the trailer for Moominvalley below.
+And if they aren’t already on your children’s radar, they soon will be - especially if they have been watching the new Moominvalley television series (launched in 2019), voiced by Kate Winslet and Rosamund Pike.
+(See the trailer for Moominvalley here)

 We visited Moomin World for the first time this summer, and came away certain that it’s the most enchanting theme park in the world!
 The park is set on a private island just off the coast of Naantali, without a rollercoaster in sight.
 Instead, the emphasis is on imaginative play, with a five-floored Moomin playhouse, a barefoot nature trail and children's beach, plus lots of theatre shows and Moomin characters wandering around the park.
 You can visit Snufkin’s camp in the forest for story time and eat Moomin Mama’s tasty meatballs out on the restaurant deck overlooking a picturesque lake.

 Moomin World is a really magical place to spend a long weekend with the family and relatively easy to get to from the UK, with Turku airport less than 30 minutes by car from the park.
 The nearby Naantali Spa hotel is within walking distance of the park and has Moomin themed family rooms.
-Should you want to venture further afield for your Moomin fix, there is also a new Moominvalley Park opening up in Hanno City, Japan, in March 2019.
+Should you want to venture further afield for your Moomin fix, there is also a Moominvalley Park which opened in Hanno City, Japan, in March 2019.

 >> Moomin World Turku’s summer season runs from the beginning of June until late August.